Function Computation through a Bidirectional Relay

 \subsection{Graph theoretic definitions}

-Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
-A set $I \subseteq V(G) $ is called an {\it independent set} if no two vertices in $I$ are adjacent in $G$.
+Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$. \revd{For two graphs $G_1$ and $G_2$ with $V(G_1)\cap V(G_2) = \emptyset$, {\it union graph} $G_1 \cup G_2$ is defined as the graph with vertex set $V(G_1)\cup V(G_2)$ and edge set $E(G_1)\cup E(G_2)$.
+If $V(G_1) = V(G_2)$, then the union graph is defined to be the graph with vertex set $V(G_1)$ and edge set $E(G_1)\cup E(G_2)$.} A set $I \subseteq V(G) $ is called an {\it independent set} if no two vertices in $I$ are adjacent in $G$.
 Let $\Gamma(G)$ denote the set of all independent sets of $G$.
 A clique of a graph $G$ is a complete subgraph of $G$.
 A clique of the largest size is called a maximum clique.
 The number of vertices in a maximum clique is called clique number of $G$ and is denoted by $\omega(G)$.
 The chromatic number of $G$, denoted by $\chi(G)$, is the minimum number of colors required to color the graph $G$.
 A graph $G$ is said to be {\it perfect} if for any vertex induced subgraph $G'$ of $G$, $\omega(G') = \chi(G') $.
 Note that the vertex disjoint union of perfect graphs is also perfect.

 The $n$-fold OR product of $G$, denoted by $G^{\vee n}$, is defined by $V(G^{\vee n}) = (V(G))^n$ and $E(G^{\vee n})= \{(v^n,v'^n): (v_i,v'_i)\in E(G) \mbox{ for some } i\}$.
 The $n$-fold AND product of $G$, denoted by $G^{\wedge n}$, is defined by $V(G^{\wedge n}) = (V(G))^n$ and $E(G^{\wedge n})= \{(v^n,v'^n): v^n \neq v'^n,\mbox{ and either } v_i=v'_i \mbox{ or } (v_i,v'_i)\in E(G) \mbox{ for all } i\}$.